Menu

 overhead close up shot of leek and potato soup served in a white bowl and garnished with croutons and chopped chives.

-• Don’t Overblend: It’s possible to overdo it with the immersion blender, and create a “gluey” texture to your soup.
+• Don’t Overblend: It’s possible to overdo it with the immersion blender and create a “gluey” texture to your soup.
 It is better to under-blend the soup and then force any lumps through a mesh sieve.

 • Add More Texture: If you’re a fan of soup with a bit more texture, use a slotted spoon to take some of the cooked leeks and potatoes out of the soup before you blend the rest.
 Then stir the reserved leeks and potatoes right back in.

-Yummy Sides to Serve with Soup
+What To Serve with Soup

 • Dinner Rolls: There’s nothing like a bowl of comforting soup with a warm, homemade dinner roll.
 Try these No-Knead Rolls for the ultimate easy version!